Cheapest AEO Platform for Agencies in 2026

 Otterly: Cheapest Subscription, Most Expensive Delivery

-Otterly's pricing starts at $29/mo for 15 prompts across 6 AI search engines, making it the cheapest AEO subscription available.
-It scales to $989/mo for 1,000 prompts.
+Otterly's pricing starts at $29/mo for 15 prompts across 4 AI search engines (ChatGPT, Google AI Overviews, Perplexity, Copilot; Gemini, AI Mode, and Claude are paid add-ons), making it the cheapest AEO subscription available.
+It scales to $489/mo for 400 prompts.
 No content is created at any tier.
+Where Otterly genuinely wins is that low entry price and its multi-country citation-URL auditing, which makes it a strong prospecting and tracking layer.

 When Otterly is actually the cheapest option